wac-fiit/wac-textbook-english/book-src/dojo/03.ServiceMesh/010-gateway.md

-# Smerovanie požiadaviek s použitím Gateway API
+# Routing Requests Using Gateway API

 ---